 Rome as a city can be so wonderful yet so overwhelming at the same time.
 It is definitely important to feel the pace of the Eternal city and I feel the best way to do it is to understand through its food.

-While it wasn’t my first time in the city, I definitely hadn’t done a food tour ever in Rome… So when Sian from The Roman Guy approached me, I thought why not?!
+While it wasn’t my first time in the city, I definitely hadn’t done a food tour ever in Rome… So when I was approached by The Roman Guy , I thought why not?!
 Not only would it would be a great way to know more about Roman food but also a chance to see the hidden food spots of the city.

 Local Foodie Tour in Trastevere